joostdecock/git-training/README.md

 # git-training
-An example repository to use for git training
+An example repository to use for git training.

+This is change 1